A life makeover might be what you need if you feel:

-Feeling stuck is one of the worst feelings we can get.
+Feeling stuck is one of the worst feelings ever, right?

-It’s usually like a dark void that sucks you in and leaves you drained, unsatisfied.
+It’s like a dark void that sucks you in and paralyzes you.

 In this post, I’m talking about changing your life and changing yourself from the inside out.